 - A variable charge (the cost for each unit of electricity you use)

 When you live in regional and remote areas, it costs more to deliver power to your home than the price that you are actually charged - but the WA State Government subsidises the price.
-In 2020-21, the subsidy was $185 million for regional electricity, or $3,972 per customer connection.
+In 2022-23, this subsidy will be $175 million for regional WA, or $3,593 per customer connection.